 The development is divided into three stages.
 The first stage is the egg, followed by the larvae which is in turn followed by the pupae.
 When these are through the ant is ready for it’s life to begin.

 An image of the development of the species Pseudomyrmex gracilis.
-Their puppies do not spin cocoons, but rather develop without any protection.
+Their pupaes do not spin cocoons, but rather develop without any protection.
 Archibald Biological Station, Florida (USA).
 Photo: Alex Wild.

 1. The Egg